As subjects go, Prong collars are pretty divisive in the dog world.

 What Is A Prong Collar

-A prong collar is an adaptation of a choke chain, the links become larger and there are “teeth” on each link that encircle the neck.
-The collar is designed to create even pressure around the neck and distribute the ‘correction’ so it can be considered ‘kinder’ than a choke chain or slip leash alternative.
+A prong collar (also called a pinch collar) is an example of a dog training collar, and usually replaces a flat collar.
+It’s an adaptation of choke chains, the links become larger and there are “teeth” on each link that encircle the neck.
+The collar is designed to create even pressure around the neck and distribute the ‘correction’ so it can be considered ‘kinder’ than a choke collar, choke chains, or slip leash alternative.

 However, it is good to note that the prong collar works by giving a ‘leash pop’ or ‘correction’ through the leash, a quick jerk on the leash results in a sudden constriction of the neck.